gavanderhoorn/dominh/README.md

   This may change in the future.
 * "Robot Out" (ie: `RDO`) is not writable.
 The port name as specified in the Fanuc manual on KCL does not seem to work.
 * Dominh CLI tools wrap only a subset of the library's functionality.
+* CLI tools currently do not support authentication
 * Even though some helpers return JSON, HTTP headers returned by the web server do not reflect this.
   This is a limitation of the web server used by Fanuc.
 * HTTP status return codes do not reflect the result of operations in all cases.